 - 1. In determining whether a person is considered to be "ordinarily resident" in British Columbia, the School District will consider, based on objective evidence, the extent to which that person has, despite temporary absences, established a continuity of residence in the province or a settled purpose (other than to obtain publicly funded education) to establish and maintain residency in the province.
 Assessing whether a person is "ordinarily resident" may include consideration of whether a person has established a regular, habitual mode of life in the community. - 2.
 Students who are older than school age and, who are ordinarily resident in British Columbia, may enroll in an educational program leading to graduation. - 3.
 Child must be enrolled by a legal guardian. - 4.
 Upon making an application for enrollment in the School District, the responsible school principal will collect and maintain documentation of citizenship status and supporting that the student and their parents are "ordinarily resident".
 Such documentation and information will be maintained in MyEdBC. - 5.
 Parents/guardians are responsible for confirming that the information provided, and all documentation is valid, complete, and correct. - 6.
 To meet the 'ordinarily resident' requirements, the parent/guardian(s) of the studentmust produce sufficient evidence to meet the criteria of 'ordinarily resident" as described in this Procedure. - 7.
-If the parent/guardian(s) of the student are unable to produce sufficient evidence to satisfy the school principal or designate that the parent/guardian(s) and student are ordinarily residents, or if the principal/vice principal is unsure if the evidence provided is sufficient, therefore principal must contact the Superintendent's office for written approval. - 8.
+If the parent/guardian(s) of the student are unable to produce sufficient evidence to satisfy the school principal or designate that the parent/guardian(s) and student are ordinarily residents, or if the principal/vice principal is unsure if the evidence provided is sufficient, therthe principal/vice principal must contact the Superintendent's office for written approval. - 8.
 Students may be temporarily absent from British Columbia, yet still retain eligibility forfunding if their parent/guardian remains ordinarily resident.
 The length and frequency of absences from the Province may be considered in determining whether a person is "ordinarily resident". - 9.
 Immigration status is relevant to the question of whether a person is "ordinarily resident" but is not the sole determinant.
-The principal or designate should seek guidance from the district before making a determination based solely on immigration or citizenship status. - 10.
-A person need not be a Canadian citizen or permanent resident to be considered ordinarily resident in BC.
-For example, a person who has applied for or not yet received permanent resident status or refugee status may still be considered "ordinarily resident" if there are other indicators of continuous residence within the community for a settled purpose (other
+The principal or designate should seek guidance from the district before making a determination based solely on immigration or citizenship status.

+10. A person need not be a Canadian citizen or permanent resident to be considered ordinarily resident in BC.
+For example, a person who has applied for or not yet received permanent resident status or refugee status may still be considered "ordinarily resident" if there are other indicators of continuous residence within the community for a settled purpose (other than receiving publicly funded education).
+These indicators may be, but not limited to, any of the indicators of residency listed below.